 Carthage had been founded as a trading colony of Tyre, a mercantile power on the littoral of modern day Lebanon.
 Like Rome, Carthage had her semi-mythical founders and foundation myths, though involving a queen, either Elissa or Dido, rather than a male founder as Rome, either Romulus or Aeneas, depending upon individual preference.
 Carthage had natural twin harbours, and, after breaking free from the mother city, she expanded her mercantile power massively, trading with the Eastern Mediterranean right up as far as tin from Cornwall.
 Through her expanding power and wealth combined with her strategic position in the Western Mediterranean, situated near to the modern day city of Tunis, Carthage soon began to set her own colonies, principally in Spain and on the Balearic Islands.
 Sicily, from the sixth century, became a battleground for the struggle with the Hellenic poleis under the hegemony of Syracuse due not only to Sicily’s strategic position, but also to its massively productive grain fields.
 By 500, Carthage more or less dominated Southern Spain, and by the outbreak of hostilities with Rome, the Western Mediterranean and the central area as far as the Hellenic colony of Cyrene in modern day Libya.
 Carthaginian colonies were, to all intents and purposes, trading areas, though they also brought dominance in military terms over the surrounding areas and the autochthonous peoples.
 Unlike the Romans, who at most required military assistance from the socii at this point, Carthage required annual tribute from her areas of influence and dominance, either in kind or in military service.
-The Roman military, despite the allied troops levied when required, was a citizen army in its principal makeup.
+The Roman military, despite the allied troops levied when required, was a citizen army in its principle makeup.
 Carthage, on the other hand, pressed her Libyan subjects into military service as well as employing huge numbers of mercenaries.
 Despite this and the inherent problems which having a mercenary army would pose, the Spanish allies and a variety of troops under other alliances and mercenaries were a shock to Rome in their dedication and military prowess in battling the Romans, particularly under the command of Hannibal Barca in the Second Punic War and his campaign in Italy where the Romans experienced some of the most complete military defeats in their history, particularly at Cannae.
 At the outbreak of hostilities, no one would have laid a bet on a Roman victory.
 Carthage had a massive navy, whereas Rome had a minuscule number of highly ineffective ships, and in land warfare, Carthage had access in abundance to heavy cavalry and war elephants – Rome had nothing to match such leviathans on the battlefield.
 By the end of the First Punic War, however, Rome had proven herself not only the equal of Carthage, but more adaptive and mastered the great maritime power by beating her on the seas as well as land.

 Unsurprisingly, it is in the period of the hostilities of the First Punic War that the Romans begin to set down their own Histories for the first time.
 This was Rome’s first great imperialistic war, previous conflicts having taken place in her own ‘back yard’ in the subjugation of the peoples of Italy and removing Etruscan and Hellenic threats from the neighbouring areas.
 It was after the First Punic War that Rome had the first territories in an overseas Empire, seizing control of Western Sicily (Syracuse remained dominant in the Eastern half for a good many decades to come), Sardinia, Corsica and expanding her area of influence into Spain through alliances with the likes of the Carthaginian subject city of Saguntum.
 Whether it was simply through a welling of learning or whether Romans themselves felt that this was the first time that they had something which was worth recording in detail as a chronology is an unanswerable question.
 It is with the wars against Carthage that Polybius begins his History, and, along with the inevitable Livy, provides modern day historians with the backbone of our records.
 The main problem is that the principle sources available to and used by Polybius are lost to us (Philinus and Fabius Pictor, both near contemporaries of the events.).
 What other sources we have (Diodorus, Cassius Dio) are fragmentary and the Carmen Belli Poenici of Naevius, who served in the army in the latter days of the war, are completely lost other than minor citations.
 Appian makes mention of the wars, the further writers are not worth mentioning other than that we know they wrote texts dealing with the wars as they are for the greater part lost (L. Cincius Alimentus, Cato, Origines, Quintus Ennius.
 Biographies of Hannibal and Hamilcar written by Cornelius Nepos and of Fabius Maximus and Marcellus by Plutarch do survive.)
 Livy, usually our best source, is very sporadic for the period of the Punic Wars, much of it having been lost.
 The early 3rd century has disappeared in the records, resuming in 219, giving us a highly detailed description of both political and social history as well as a knowledge of the wars until 167 BC when again there is a lacuna in what remains of his work.
 The final days of Carthage in 146 were recorded by Polybius who, whilst accompanying his friend Scipio, actually witnessed this, but, as with Livy, the majority of his account is lost.
 However, Appian’s Punic Wars (Libyka) appears to have been closely based on Polybius and therefore has great importance to the modern day historian.
 All of our records are heavily biased to the Roman viewpoint, all Punic records of events having been destroyed.
 It is known that Sosylus the Spartan and Silenus of Kaleakte, two Greek authors, accompanied Hannibal on his campaigns – therefore would have shown the Carthaginian interpretation of events, but again, they are lost (Nepos, Hannibal 13.3 – Polybius attacks both of these as ‘simply repeating the gossip of the barber shop’ (3.20))